oa-333/elog/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ## Examples